noahtren/GlyphNet/README.md

 vector or a vector of binary values (ex.
 [0, 1, 1, 0...]).
 The two networks are trained at the same time, like an autoencoder.

-The task gets difficult because the communication channel is noisy.
+The task varies from a typical autoencoder because the communication channel (latent space) is noisy.
 The transmitted image (**signal**) may be shifted, resized, rotated, etc. so that the received signal differs from the original signal.

 Another catch is that the communication channel becomes _increasingly_ noisy over time (this is inspired by [Automatic Domain Randomization](https://openai.com/blog/solving-rubiks-cube/)